-Ian Farr - a former standout sabreur for Penn State University and member of the Oregon Fencing Alliance, which has produced several University of Notre Dame fencing prospects - enters his third season with the Irish fencing team as an assistant coach and sabre specialist.
+Ian Farr, a legendary sabreur for Penn State University and a member of the Oregon Fencing Alliance, enters his fourth season with the Irish fencing team.
+Farr works with the men's and women's sabre squads and assists with the teams' social media content outside of the strip.

-Prior to his tenure on the Wildcat staff, Farr worked for 11 months in the Portland State University athletics department (2007-2008).
-His responsibilities included, but were not limited to, assisting event managers in preparation for athletic events, including football.
-Farr also served as the intermediary between the officials and visiting teams to ensure a safe and friendly environment for all parties, as well as managing the student-worker staff.
+Prior to his tenure on the Wildcat staff, Farr worked for 11 months in the Portland State University athletics department (2007-2008), where his responsibilities included but were not limited to assisting event managers in preparation for all athletic events, including football.
+Farr also served as the intermediary between the officials and visiting teams to ensure a safe and friendly environment for all parties, in addidtion to managing student-workers.

 Before entering into the athletics field, Farr served as a documents and legal assistant at Thompson & Bogran P.C. in Lake Oswego, Ore., from 2007 through 2008.
 He maintained existing cases and was responsible for organizing incoming discovery for the law firm.